clairezed/garemix-composter/readme.md

 #### With arduino plugged on serial port

-`$ cd composter`
+1. `$ cd composter`
-`$ meteor`
+2. `$ meteor`

-If 'Port open' appears in your terminal, everything is working
+If *'Port open'* appears in your terminal, everything is working

+3. Open a browser and go to `localhost:3000/`

 #### Without arduino plugged on serial port

-For debuggning purpose, you may want to launch the app without arduino plugged.
+For debugging purpose, you may want to launch the app without arduino plugged.

-First, you need to comment the whole file `/server/serialPort.js`.
+1. First, you need to comment the whole file `/server/serialPort.js`.
 Then, do as in the previous part :

-`$ cd composter`
+2. `$ cd composter`
-`$ meteor`
+3. `$ meteor`
-Open a browser and go to `localhost:3000/`
+4. Open a browser and go to `localhost:3000/`

 ### In case of bug

 #### Arduino is plugged but serial port isn't recognised

-- Shut down the application
-In your terminal : Ctrl-C
+1. Shut down the application : In your terminal, type Ctrl-C
-- unplug the arduino
+2. unplug the arduino board
-- plug it back
+3. plug it back
-- relaunch the application (`meteor` in the project directory)
+4. relaunch the application (`meteor` in the project directory)

 #### The program is blocked at the wrong screen